Key-Point-Driven Mathematical Reasoning Distillation of Large Language Model: Method

-Finally, we construct a problem-solving subset from the KPDD-CoT dataset, denoted as $\mathcal{D}_{CS}$.
-Each sample in this subset can be represented as $(x, cc, ci, cs)$, where $x$ represents the original question, $cc$ represents the core question, $ci$ represents the problem-solving information, and $cs$ represents the rationales in CoT format.
-For each data $(x, cc, ci, cs)$ from $\mathcal{D}_{CS}$, we integrate the original question $x$, the core question $cc$, the problem-solving information $ci$ and the prompt $p_{cs}$ \textbf{"Let's understand the core question and the problem-solving information, solve the question step by step, and show the answer."} to construct a new input.
-This guides the KPDD-CoT-solve in fine-tuning to generate rationales $cs$ for solving the origin question in CoT format.
+Then, we construct a problem-solving subset from the KPDD-CoT dataset, denoted as $\mathcal{D}_{CS}$.
+Each sample in this subset can be represented as a tuple $(x, kp, cs)$, where $x$ represents the original question, $kp$ represents the key points, encompassing the core question and problem-solving information, and $cs$ represents the rationales in CoT format.
+For each data from $\mathcal{D}_{CS}$, we integrate the original question, the key points and the prompt $p_{cs}$ \textbf{"Let's understand the core question and the problem-solving information, solve the question step by step, and show the answer."} to construct a new input.
+This guides the KPDD-CoT-Solve in fine-tuning to generate rationales $cs$ for solving the origin question in CoT format.
 The fine-tuning loss function can be represented as follows:

 where $N$ is the number of examples in $\mathcal{D}_{CS}$, $p_{cs}$ is the prompt, and ${cs}_{:T}$ is the sequence of the rationale in CoT format.